isabella232/document-services.en/help/usecases/searching.md

 ![Screenshot of form to upload files](assets/searching_3.png)

 Now, to manipulate the uploaded PDF and perform some OCR operations, add the code snippet below to the controllers/makeOCRController.js file.
-This implements the OCR process on an uploaded file and then saves the file in your application’s file system.
+This code implements the OCR process on an uploaded file and then saves the file in your application’s file system.

 ```
 const fs = require('fs')